rbabaci1/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+- Adaptive website always adapts itself to fit into various screen resolutions vs responsive that provides precise viewing experience of a website to the user, adapting to all screens across devices.

 2. Describe what it means to be mobile first vs desktop first.
+- Mobile first means, designing for the mobile screen and working your way up to desktop.
+Desktop first is the opposite.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+- it changes the default font-size to 62.5% , meaning if the default was 16px will be 10px.
+So when using rem it will be easier to do the math, 1rem == 10px;

 4. How would you describe preprocessing to someone new to CSS?
+- preprocessing it's a version of CSS with more powerful tools.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+- I like using mixins with parameters.
+I don't have any troubles with it for now.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.